WannabeSmith/RiLACS/README.md

 ![audit](https://ian.waudbysmith.com/audit_demo_quick.gif)

 ## Contributing

-If you find a bug, please do [open an issue](https://github.com/wannabesmith/RiLACS/issues) and we'll try to fix it as soon as possible.
+If you find a bug, please [open an issue](https://github.com/wannabesmith/RiLACS/issues) and we'll try to fix it as soon as possible.

-If you want to add a feature or have other suggestions, feel free to reach out [via email](mailto:ianws@cmu.edu) or simply submit a [pull request](https://github.com/WannabeSmith/RiLACS/pulls)!

-## Credits
+## Citing

-The algorithms in this codebase were derived by [Ian Waudby-Smith](https://ian.waudbysmith.com), [Philip B. Stark](https://www.stat.berkeley.edu/~stark/), and [Aaditya Ramdas](http://stat.cmu.edu/~aramdas).
+The algorithms in this codebase are based on "RiLACS: Risk-limiting audits via confidence sequences" by Ian Waudby-Smith, Philip B. Stark, and Aaditya Ramdas.
+The BibTeX entry is provided here.

+@inproceedings{waudby2021rilacs,
+  title={RiLACS: Risk Limiting Audits via Confidence Sequences}, author={Waudby-Smith, Ian and Stark, Philip B and Ramdas, Aaditya}, booktitle={International Joint Conference on Electronic Voting}, pages={124--139}, year={2021}, organization={Springer}
+}